AEPR/cardgame/README.md

 At any one time you will only have access to 13 of them, your Active 13.

 Both players start with all four 2s and the 3 of Hearts.
-You then each shuffle your remaining deck and take eight more cards, 13 in total.
+You then each shuffle your remaining deck and take eight more cards; together these are your Active 13.
 Shuffle your Active 13 and place them face down as your draw pile.
 Place the remaining deck face down nearby.
-See the appendix "Suggested Layout" for more detail.
+See "Suggested Layout" for more detail.

-Choose a player to lead first - tallest, youngest, longest time since supermarket visit.
+Choose a player to lead first - tallest, youngest, longest time since leaving quarantine, your choice.

 ### During play